 So, how can you develop and refine your skills in identifying the similarities between colleges?

-It’s important to identify similar colleges because the hallmark of a thoughtful college application list is a set of similar colleges grouped into categories related to cost and likelihood for admission.
+It’s important to identify colleges linked by attributes that are important to you.
+Along with shared attributes, the hallmark of a thoughtful college application list is a set of similar colleges grouped into categories related to cost and likelihood for admission.

-Through your search, keep a pulse on what draws you into considering different colleges and – then – go searching for other colleges with those traits.
+What do I mean by “learn as you search?”
+If, for instance, you find yourself excited about Kansas University, point your attention to the Universities of Missouri and Illinois.
+If Middlebury strikes a chord with you, search tools like Niche will help you see how it resembles Bowdoin.
+Said another way, keep a pulse on what draws you into considering different colleges and – then – go searching for other colleges with those traits.
 Ask yourself, “who are the peer institutions for my top choice college?”

 Fitz has dedicated the entirety of his 25 year career to encouraging higher education opportunities.
 He worked in the Vanderbilt, Duke Law and St. Lawrence admissions offices prior to serving as an enrollment management consultant for dozens of colleges around the country.
 He partnered with his former Vanderbilt colleague, Nicole Cook, to form Find The Right College and support their mission to make trustworthy college counseling more accessible.